 - Mind the plant type: Some tropical plants, like ferns, still appreciate a little more water, while succulents need much less during the winter.
 Adjust your routine based on each plant’s preference.

 Indoor air tends to get really dry in winter, especially with heaters running.
-Most houseplants are tropical and enjoy a more humid environment, so it’s time to get creative:
+Most houseplants, such as the Kentia Palm, are tropical and enjoy a more humid environment, so it’s time to get creative:

 - Set up a pebble tray: Set your plant pot on a shallow tray filled with water and pebbles, ensuring the pot’s base isn’t sitting directly in the water.
 The water will evaporate slowly around the plant, giving it that extra bit of moisture.

-- Invest in a humidifier: If you have lots of tropical plants or sensitive species like ferns or orchids, a small room humidifier is a lifesaver.
+- Invest in a humidifier: If you have lots of tropical plants or sensitive species like Boston Ferns or Orchids, a small room humidifier is a lifesaver.
 Keep it nearby but not too close, and your plants will thank you by staying lush all winter long.

 Most houseplants prefer temperatures between 18°C and 23°C during the day and no lower than 12°C at night.
 Watch out for cold draughts from windows or doors that could give your plants a chilly shock: